-- a.
-Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - A minimum grade point average of 2.0 or higher.
-Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.
+- Completion of 60 semester units (or 90 quarter units) that are eligible for transfer to the California State University, including both of the following: - a.The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - b.A minimum of 18 semester units (or 27 quarter units) in a major or area of emphasis, as determined by the community college district. - 2.
+Obtainment of a minimum grade point average of 2.0. - Obtainment of a grade of C or higher in each course in the Area of Emphasis, or with a P if the course was taken on a Pass/No Pass basis, and the P is equal to a C or higher (Title 5 §55063). - \ Please note, for List A, if COMM 106 Forensics is selected it must be taken twice